DiamondMVC/Diamond-website/README.md

 For more information about the Diamond MVC Framework see: https://github.com/DiamondMVC/Diamond/

-The website can be view live here: http://diamondmvc.org/
+The website can be viewed live here: http://diamondmvc.org/